 - The second number represents the maximum amount that will be paid to all people injured in any one accident (sometimes referred to as the “per occurrence” limit).

-So, for instance, if you have a 25/50 bodily injury liability coverage limit, your insurer will pay
+For instance, if you carry Nevada’s minimum of 25/50 bodily injury liability coverage, your insurer will pay:

 - a maximum of $25,000 to any one person and